vorakl/vorakl.github.io/src.docs/content/pages/reading.rst

 + Hackers, Steven Levy, 2010
     tbd

++ The Art of Deception: Controlling the Human Element of Security, Kevin D. Mitnick, William L. Simon, 2003 tbd

 + Just for FUN: the story of an accidental revolutionary, Linus Torvalds, David Diamond, 2002 tbd